Floyd Bennett Field: Airmail terminal proposals

 In 1935, La Guardia succeeded in convincing the Post Office Department to review the benefits and drawbacks of Floyd Bennett Field.
-The department's review of the airport consisted mainly of drawbacks: there was no direct highway or train route from Bennett Field to Manhattan, but there were such links between Newark and Manhattan.
-La Guardia suggested that the New York City Subway be extended to Bennett Field in order to resolve this problem.
+The department's review of the airport consisted mainly of drawbacks: there was no direct highway or train route from Floyd Bennett Field to Manhattan, but there were such links between Newark and Manhattan.
+La Guardia suggested that the New York City Subway be extended to Floyd Bennett Field in order to resolve this problem.
 In August 1935 the department decided to keep the metropolitan area's airline terminal at Newark.
 However, La Guardia persisted in lobbying for Floyd Bennett Field.
 He had the New York City Police Department calculate how long it would take, in clear weather, to go from Penn Station to each airport and then back to Penn Station.
 The NYPD found that it only took 24 minutes to get to or from Newark, but that the same trip to Floyd Bennett Field took 38 minutes.
-The New York Times determined that it would take five to ten minutes more to go from Midtown Manhattan to Bennett Field than to Newark.
+The New York Times determined that it would take five to ten minutes more to go from Midtown Manhattan to Floyd Bennett Field than to Newark.
 After learning of this evidence, La Guardia then petitioned to make Floyd Bennett Field a suitable alternative to the Newark airmail terminal.
-To support his argument, La Guardia cited several flights that had been diverted to Bennett Field.
+To support his argument, La Guardia cited several flights that had been diverted to Floyd Bennett Field.

 In December 1935, a meeting was held at the Post Office Department headquarters in Washington, D.C., concerning Floyd Bennett Field's suitability as an airmail terminal.
 Grover Whalen, chairman of La Guardia's Committee on Airport Development, argued that the city had an "inalienable right" to appear on maps of the United States' airspace, and that Floyd Bennett Field was ready for use as an alternate airmail terminal.
-In March 1936, Farley announced that he had rejected the bid to move airmail operations to Bennett Field because all evidence showed that doing so would cause a decline in traffic and profits.
+In March 1936, Farley announced that he had rejected the bid to move airmail operations to Floyd Bennett Field because all evidence showed that doing so would cause a decline in traffic and profits.

 Ultimately, La Guardia was never able to convince the Postal Service to move its New York City operations from Newark to Floyd Bennett Field.
-Because airmail traffic did not move to Bennett Field, neither did most of the commercial lines, save for American Airlines flights to Boston.
+Because airmail traffic did not move to Floyd Bennett Field, neither did most of the commercial lines, save for American Airlines flights to Boston.
 Instead, he decided to allow the city to construct LaGuardia Airport in Queens.
 The new airport was much closer to Manhattan, and it took advantage of the then-new Queens-Midtown Tunnel.
 Moreover, the federal government created a new airmail contract in which it divided airmail traffic between Newark Airport and LaGuardia Airport once the latter was completed.
 This confirmed that Floyd Bennett Field was denied an airmail contract not in spite of being located in New York City, but because it was too far from Manhattan.